 FINRA Rule 2111 establishes three distinct suitability requirements that brokers must satisfy:

-Since June 2020, broker-dealers have been subject to SEC Regulation Best Interest, which requires them to act in the retail customer’s best interest when making recommendations.
-This is a higher standard than the previous suitability requirement.
+Since June 2020, broker-dealers have been subject to Reg BI (17 C.F.R. § 240.15l-1), which requires them to act in the retail customer’s best interest when making recommendations.
+Reg BI applies specifically to recommendations made to retail customers and imposes four distinct obligations on broker-dealers.

 Signs Your Broker Made Unsuitable 0DTE Recommendations